How is the Davos World Economic Forum involved in the coronavirus pandemic?

 The WEF has been involved in the coronavirus pandemic in several ways.

-First, the WEF was, together with the Gates Foundation, a sponsor of the prescient “Event 201” coronavirus pandemic simulation exercise, held in New York City on October 18, 2019 – the same day as the opening of the Wuhan Military World Games, seen by some – including representatives of the Chinese government – as a possible “ground zero” of the global pandemic.
+First, the WEF was, together with the Gates Foundation, a sponsor of the prescient “Event 201” coronavirus pandemic simulation exercise, held in New York City on October 18, 2019 – the same day as the opening of the Wuhan Military World Games, seen by some as a possible “ground zero” of the global pandemic.

 Second, the WEF has been a leading proponent of digital biometric identity systems, arguing that they will make societies and industries more efficient, more productive and more secure.
 In July 2019, the WEF started a project to “shape the future of travel with biometric-enabled digital traveler identity management”.
 In addition, the WEF collaborates with the ID2020 alliance, which is funded by the Gates and Rockefeller foundations and runs a program to “provide digital ID with vaccines”.
 In particular, ID2020 sees the vaccination of children as “an entry point for digital identity.”